rethinkdb/rethinkdb-rs/2-query-language/dates-and-times/python.md

 By default, times are converted into native time objects when they are retrieved from the server.
 This may be overridden by passing the optarg `time_format` to `run`.
 The only options right now are `native`, the default, and `raw`.

-{% infobox info %}
-<strong>Warning:</strong> Some languages don't have an easy
-way to represent a time in an arbitrary time zone.
-In this case, time zone information will be discarded when converting to a native time object.
-{% endinfobox %}

 ```py
 > r.now().run(conn)